Home - Dinner - 30-Minute Crispy Breaded Chicken Breast Cutlets

 Cooking chicken cutlets, step by step

-To streamline the process for cooking breaded chicken cutlets, this recipe starts with thin-cut chicken breasts that are quickly pan-fried.
+I wanted to streamline the process for cooking breaded chicken cutlets, so this recipe starts with thin-cut chicken breasts that are quickly pan-fried.
+The chicken cutlets finish cooking to perfection in the oven, which takes about 10 minutes.

 • The method for breading and cooking the cutlets is simple.
 But it does involve setting up a prep area on your counter.
-Use two shallow dishes for dipping and dredging the chicken (I use basic pie plates).
+Use two shallow dishes for dipping and dredging the chicken (I use these basic pie plates).

 Browned chicken cutlets on a platter, with herb sprigs, shaved Parmesan and lemon wedges.

-30-Minute Crispy Breaded Chicken Breast Cutlets
+Crispy Breaded Chicken Breast Cutlets

 Karen Tedesco